zvanderbosch/ZTF_tools/LC_quick_look/README.md

-## ZTF Light Curve Quick-Look Notebook
+## ZTF Light Curve Quick-Look Analysis

 The python notebook, **view_ztf_data**, allows you to quickly download and take a first look at ZTF light curves.